Skip to content

 Writeup at materials-nlp/e9_density_transfer_result.md.

-Eighth controlled axis — keystone: the attention map survives cross-density transfer.
+Eighth controlled axis — load-bearing result: the attention map survives cross-density transfer.
 E9 only measured bag-level MAE on the transfer cells.
 The natural follow-up: does the interpretability output also collapse, or does it survive?
 Trained FFN MIL on each density and measured top-k dopant recall + attention concentration on the held-out other density:

 cellMAEtop-1 hittop-3 hitconcentration